Trajectory Modeling via Random Utility Inverse Reinforcement Learning: Background and Related Work

 \subsection{Random Utility Theory}

-Random utility theory and related \emph{discrete choice theory} is a branch of econometrics which develops probabilistic models to explain the behavior of agents when making economic decisions \cite{mcfadden1981}.
-In random utility theory, an agent faces a set of alternatives $a \in \mathcal{A}$, often assumed a countable set, and chooses an alternative with highest \emph{utility} (or reward).
-The exact utility function is known only by the agent, so that an analyst can only observe the choices of the agent, but does not know the utility function exactly.
-The analyst then model the utility function as
+Random utility theory and related discrete choice theory is a branch of econometrics which studies probabilistic models to explain the behavior of agents when making economic decisions \citep{mcfadden1981}.
+In random utility theory, an agent faces a set of alternatives $a \in \mathcal{A}$, often assumed a countable or finite set, and chooses an alternative with highest \emph{utility} (or reward).
+The exact utility function is known only to the agent, in a way that an analyst can only observe the choices of the agent, but does not know the utility function exactly.
+Thus, the analyst represents the utility function as

 in which $r(a)$ is the \emph{deterministic} utility, given by